segmentio/segment-docs/src/engage/audiences/index.md

 3. To preview your Audience, select **Select Destinations**, then select **Review & Create**.

    By default, Segment queries all historical data to set the current value of the computed trait and Audience.
 Backfill computes historical data up to the point of audience creation.
-After audience creation, Segment computes traits and audiences in real-time.
 You can uncheck **Include Historical Data** to compute values for the Audience or trait without historical data.
 With backfill disabled, the trait or Audience only uses the data that arrives after you create it.

 Use the Audience Explorer to see users or accounts that enter the Audience.
 Segment displays the Audience as computing until at least one user or account enters.